GreyNoise-Intelligence/greynoiselabs/README.rst

 The GreyNoise Labs API provides access to the GreyNoise sensor datasets, including the raw sensor data, contextual metadata, and rapid prototyping utilities from the GreyNoise Labs team.

+Please make sure you're always using the latest version of the CLI.
+This is an experimental service, older versions of the CLI may not work as expected and the team does not gurantee semantic versioning with non-breaking changes.
+If you're experiencing an error, always attempt to update to the latest version first.

+You can update the CLI with ``python3 -m pip install greynoiselabs --upgrade``.

 You can read more about the team and their work at `GreyNoise Labs`_

 .. _GreyNoise Labs: https://www.labs.greynoise.io